notizklotz/swiss-wowbagger/README.md

 1. create a public tunnel to localhost using `ngrok http 8080`
 2. Switch the Telegram Bot registration to your public ngrok HTTPS URL using the curl command above

+## Setup Google Cloud SDK access
+Only needed if you need access to the project's Docker repo or if you want to deploy from localhost.

+1. Install Google Cloud SDK https://cloud.google.com/sdk/docs/install
+2. Setup Google Cloud SDK https://cloud.google.com/sdk/docs/initializing (Project ID: swiss-wowbagger)
+3. Configure authentication for the docker repo: `gcloud auth configure-docker europe-west6-docker.pkg.dev`

 ## Update Docker base image

 The base image is referenced using digest instead of tags to prevent working with out-of-date images.

 1. Setup Google Cloud access (see section above)
-2 `cd swiss-wowbagger-docker-mbrola && ./build.sh`
+2. `cd swiss-wowbagger-docker-mbrola && ./build.sh`
-2. Update swiss-wowbagger-docker-mbrola container digest in the `pom.xml` files of all submodules
+3. Update swiss-wowbagger-docker-mbrola container digest in the parent `pom.xml`

 ## Locally run Docker images